fleetdm/fleet/docs/Using Fleet/CIS-Benchmarks.md

 Since Fleetd is currently read-only without the ability to execute actions on the host, Fleet does not implement the remediation portions of CIS benchmarks.

 To implement automated remediation, you can install a separate agent such as Munki, Chef, Puppet, etc. which has write functionality.

-### Manual vs. automated

-Certain checks require human action to remediate, while others can be handled automatically.
-Many CIS policy resolutions in Fleet are prefixed with "Automated method:" to help clarify which can be resolved automatically.

 ## Levels 1 and 2